mkeke/2021-slide-puzzle/readme.md

 Setting up the codebase.
 Identifying and creating different objects, somewhat organized by purpose.

-The outer DOM elements `.fullscreen` and `.ratio` have some reset/normalize CSS rules applied to them, to avoid otherwise helpful browser features (such as pull-down to refresh).
+Applying some reset/normalize CSS to the outer DOM elements, to avoid otherwise helpful browser features (such as pull-down to refresh).
 Features that are only annoying in a game context.
-The size and position of `ratio` is calculated based on `state.grid` (the current grid size) and different space values defined in `conf{}`.
+The size and position of `.ratio` is calculated based on `state.grid` (the current grid size) and different space values defined in `conf{}`.

 The board flows inside the ratio container.
 On each screen resize, the width and height of the board are calculated.
 The values are set in a runtime style element on the page.